New study shows this “controversial” therapy sends heart attack and stroke risk plummeting.

 “The most exciting part of this study is that there may be an unexpected signal of benefit,” Dr. Gervasio Lamas, chief of Columbia University Division of Cardiology at Mount Sinai Medical Center in Miami Beach, Florida, and lead author of the study said in a press release put out by the American Heart Association.
 “We need to understand whether the signal is true, or whether it occurred by chance.”

 Other experts weighed in, as well: “If this were true, it would be significant.
 It would put this therapy in the same ballpark as high blood pressure drugs, or drugs used to lower cholesterol,” said Dr. Steven Nissen, chair of the department of cardiovascular medicine at the Cleveland Clinic, who also doubts the results of the study.

 Whether you find it amusing or downright maddening, it’s significant that many conclude that a positive result must be flawed because it’s “alternative.”
-We would remind Dr. Nissen that for decades doctors like us have been witnessing first hand that chelation treatments do indeed reduce plaque and improves blood flow through the body’s vital circulatory system, including the coronary arteries that feed the heart oxygen and nutrients.
+We would remind Dr. Nissen that for decades doctors like us have been witnessing firsthand that chelation treatments do indeed reduce plaque and improve blood flow through the body’s vital circulatory system, including the coronary arteries that feed the heart oxygen and nutrients.

 And remember, it wasn’t some “fringe” alternative group of doctors that came up with the study design.
 It was designed and monitored by your garden variety mainstream medical professionals.

 Chelation safely flushes away toxins